Shelly Chartier

-Shelly Lynne Chartier (born 1983/1984) is an indigenous Canadian woman of the Chemawawin Cree Nation.

-Chartier was most well known for her online involvement in a catfishing scandal involving NBA basketball player Chris Andersen and a teenage aspiring model, Paris Dunn, among others.
+Shelly Lynne Chartier (born 1983/1984) is a Canadian woman who became infamous for her online involvement in a catfishing scandal involving NBA basketball player Chris Andersen and a teenage aspiring model, Paris Dunn, among others.

 Early life

 Shelly Chartier led an isolated life as a self-proclaimed "hermit" for years, caring for her sick mother Delia inside their small home in the tiny town of Easterville, Manitoba.
 As a result of her mother's condition, she was mainly raised by her aunt, Cathy George, until her death in 2011.
-Chartier obtained only a 6th grade education, with her mother pulling her out of school following constant bullying, including other students stealing her shoes.
+Chartier obtained only a sixth-grade education, with her mother pulling her out of school following constant bullying, including other students stealing her shoes.
 The few friends she had around this time later drifted away from her.
 Chartier had had little to no contact with the outside world following this, saying "I went through a period where I didn’t leave my house for 11 years".
-Chartier utilized the internet installed in her community in 2011 to facilitate connection and communication but had little real world experience.
+Chartier utilized the internet installed in her community in 2011 to facilitate connection and communication but had little real-world experience.